rootint/text-detoxification/README.md

 To train the model, simply run:
 > `sh train.sh`<br>

-It will download the necessary data, preprocess it, and train the model.
+It will download the necessary data, preprocess it, and train the model on a CPU.
 ## Running the model
 To run the model, simply run:
 > `sh predict.sh <toxic text>`<br>